 How the result is determined

 When you finish, your answers are fed into a hash function.
 Each answer's numeric value is multiplied by its question position (1-indexed), and the products are summed.
-The total is then taken modulo the number of available results.
-This produces a deterministic mapping: the same answers always give the same result, which makes it feel like the quiz "knows" something about you even though it's just arithmetic.
+The total is taken modulo the number of filtered category members.
+This produces a deterministic mapping: the same answers always select the same article.
+A second API call fetches the selected article's summary text and thumbnail image for the reveal screen, with a link to the full article.

 The Jeopardy theme